Advanced Standing Examinations (ASE)

 - A passing grade on an ASE confers full credit for the subject.
 Your letter grade appears on your permanent record but is not incorporated into your term or cumulative GPA.

-- Grades for Orientation Week exams are posted to the Fall record.
+- Grades for August exams are posted to the Fall record.
 Grades for IAP exams are posted to the Spring record and do not count toward your IAP/Spring credit load limit.

 For Current Students